msayson/msayson.github.io/_posts/2020-06-05-aws-data-pipeline-lessons-learned.markdown

 We had user requirements for the data syncs, and knew that we would encrypt data at rest in S3 and encrypt in transit between S3 and downstream services.

-However, I found that integrating with internal services that had specific assumptions for how security requirements would be implemented introduced more work than expected, and a number of Data Pipeline security limitations came up over the course of the project.
+However, I found that integrating with internal services that had specific assumptions for how security requirements would be implemented introduced more work than expected, and a number of Data Pipeline limitations came up over the course of the project.

 After several days of debugging an integration with an internal security template for S3 buckets, I found that the template assumed that KMS encryption would be used for all files saved to S3.
 The template blocked all other forms of encryption, while AWS Data Pipeline supported AES but not KMS encryption.